freddyli7/MonkeySimulator/README.md

 2. Separate all Strings inside the code.
 3. Be able to save input values for next time convenience.

+Bug:

+    Input empty value on optional paras works fine on DTEK60 but doesn't on KeyOne.

 Version 2.0

 1. Add button control.